jimmyvo39/question-queue/README.md

 }
 ```

-### Render logic based on login status
+### Render logic based on login status and User ID

-using react-redux's useSelector hook, i check the current state for an existing login.
-The navbar is rendered with particular componenets depending on the status.
+While any question can be read. logged in users can only edit, update, and delete their own questions.
+With this logic i render an empty div in place of a delete button if the the question does not belong to the user or their is no one logged in.

  ```javascript
    if ( !sessionUser ) {